-If you get a sinus infection and toothache, it can be very hard to tell which one is the cause and which one is a side-effect.
+If you get a sinus infection and toothache symptoms, it can be very hard to tell which one is the cause and which one is a side-effect.

 Sometimes, a sinus infection can feel just like an aching tooth.
 You have a dull ache in your cheek, right over a tooth, and the tooth itself can feel tender to bite on.
 It's possible for a sinus infection to imitate a toothache, even though the teeth are fine!